SidharthMudgil/mini-projects/android/android_readme.md

 > This is a basic Math Educational app for kids.

 #### 16. Memepur
+> It is an app for showing jokes from different categories.
+- The user can also add new categories and jokes.

 #### 17. Memorable Places App
 > Memorable Places is a simple app that allows you to store and view a list of memorable places.